This article was updated on September 21, 2018.

 As a small to midsize business (SMB), one of the biggest threats to your data may be your own employees.
 Whether these internal compromises occur accidentally or due to malicious intent, the end result is still just as dangerous.
-As such, it's crucial that you put internal data security policies into place.
+That's why it's crucial that you put internal data security policies into place.

 Here are four best practices to help you safeguard your business information: